Optimal Partitioning for Dual-Pivot Quicksort: Choosing Pivots From a Sample

-We consider here the variation of dual pivot quicksort in which the two pivots are chosen from a sample of $5$ elements.
-We choose the second-largest and fourth-largest as pivots.
-(This is the pivot choice that is used in Yaroslavskiy's algorithm in the JRE7 implementation, see \cite{nebel13} for further discussion.)
-The probability that $p$ and $q$, $p<q$, are chosen as pivots is exactly $(s \cdot m \cdot \ell)/\binom{n}{5}.$ Following Hennequin \cite[pp. 52--53]{hennequin}, for partitioning costs $\E(P_n) = a \cdot n + O(1)$ we get
+We sort the first five elements and take the second and fourth elements as pivots.
+The probability that $p$ and $q$, $p<q$, are chosen as pivots is exactly $(s \cdot m \cdot \ell)/\binom{n}{5}.$ Following Hennequin \cite[pp. 52--53]{hennequin}, for average partitioning cost $\E(P_n) = a \cdot n + O(1)$ we get